Crypto Hash Rates Basics: How To Calculate Your Hash Power

 Alternate methods to estimate the approximate mining hash power of a rig are by using third-party software such as Whattomine that has pre-configured settings for specific hardware setups.

-Hash rate is the number of calculations per second and is difficult to be measured accurately.
-Purpose-built mining rigs such as ASIC's will have an estimated hashrate for the hardware.
+The hash rate is the number of calculations per second and is difficult to be measured accurately.
+Purpose-built mining rigs such as ASICs will have an estimated hashrate for the hardware.
 The most accurate method to calculate the hashrate is using the mining software that will work out the hashing power based on the number of algorithms that are being solved.
 These values are still estimates as it is very difficult to confidently calculate the hashrate with 100% accuracy.
 For a comparison list of the best software for mining Bitcoin with an accurate, easy-to-use graphical user interface (GUI), read this article next.

-What Factors Can Influence Hash Power?
+Factors That Can Influence Hash Power

-How To Use Hashrates To Your Advantage
+You Can Use Hashrates To Your Advantage

 For a cryptocurrency miner, increasing the hashrate can increase the profitability of a mining rig.
 Making adjustments and optimizations such as improving the crypto mining hardware rig or using different mining software could have a positive impact on the hashrate and ultimately the bottom line.